Yes, payments may be made anytime in any amount but, the full amount will need to be paid by the due date to avoid penalties on the unpaid balance.

 No. You can reprint a tax bill by going to Public Access Tax Information.

 Yes.
 There are several payment options available.
-You can sign up for a monthly pay plan, you can pay by credit card, or you can do a one time electronic payment taken from your checking or savings account.
-We also offer a Spring/Fall Payment Option which authorizes the Treasurer to deduct your tax payment on the tax due date directly from your checking or savings account.
-All of these options are available to you on our home page at www.allencountytreasurer.us.
-Certain conditions and additional fees may apply so be sure to read all information very carefully to find the option that is best for you.
+You can sign up for a monthly pay plan (called Flex Pay), or a Spring/Fall Payment Option which authorizes the Treasurer to deduct your tax payment on the tax due date directly from your checking or savings account.
+Both of these options are available by Clicking Here.
+Certain conditions and fees may apply so be sure to read all information very carefully to find the option that is best for you.

 No, signing up for Electronic Billing will not affect payment from your escrow.
 Your Mortgage company will still receive and pay your property tax bill.
 What will change is that you will not get a paper tax bill but rather, you will receive your tax bill electronically.
 This saves paper, postage, and tax dollars.

-Based on the March 1st ownership year, taxes are due and payable the following year in two installments.
-Tax bills are mailed once a year; both the 1st and 2nd installment tax bill payment stubs are included.
-Due dates are on each installment statement.
+Tax bills are mailed once a year; both the 1st (spring) and 2nd (fall) installment tax bill payment coupons are included.
+Due dates are printed on each installment statement.
 Taxes not paid on or before the due date are subject to penalty.
-Property with a total tax bill of $25.00 or less will be billed the total due on the 1st installment.

 You can contact us in the following ways: